JonathanWilbur/csprng-d/README.md

 Though this library is ready for production, there are a few changes I plan to
 make:

-- [ ] Implement a `get` templated method that retrieves a random equivalent of any parameterized integral data type.
+- [x] Implement a `get` templated method that retrieves a random equivalent of any parameterized numeric data type.
 - [ ] Make `SecureARC4Random` implementations fall back on `/dev/random` if `SecureARC4Random` is not present.
 - [ ] At least include assembly files for `RDRAND`.